abertschi/graalphp/README.md

 [![](https://img.shields.io/github/last-commit/abertschi/graalphp)]()

 # A PHP implementation built on GraalVM
-Graalphp is an experimental just-in-time (JIT) compiler and runtime for PHP 7.4+.
-This is a thesis project at ETH Zurich.
+>>> Graalphp is an experimental just-in-time (JIT) compiler and runtime for PHP 7.4+ hosted on GraalVM.

 ### Abstract
-  _PHP is a popular, weakly typed, general purpose programming language.
+  PHP is a popular, weakly typed, general purpose programming language.
 Originally designed for building dynamic web pages, the language has since gained wide adoption in server-side web development.
 In this work, we describe the design and